saysimple/saysimple-plugin-devkit/README.md

 )
 ```

+### getData

+This is deprecated; please use [getStorage](#getStorage) instead.

 ### getStorage

-A way to retreive additional data that was saved before.
+A way to retrieve additional data that was saved before.

 __input__

-* The first element is a `string` that will be the name of the data
+* The first element is a `string` that will be the name of the data.
-* The second is optional and will be the fallback if the name is not set
+* The second is optional and will be the fallback if the name is not set.
 * You can supply the setting type if you're using typescript.

 __output__

-An empty promise
+An empty promise.

 __usage__